Lance de Masi: Career

 De Masi has held his position at the American University in Dubai since 1997.
-Before joining the university in 1995, he served in management positions at Leo Burnett, the Interpublic Group of Companies and BBDO Worldwide, where he was Executive Vice President/Chief Operating Officer of IMPACT/BBDO from 1990 to 1996.
+Before joining the university in 1995, he served in management positions at Leo Burnett, the Interpublic Group of Companies and BBDO Worldwide, where he was executive vice president and chief operating officer of IMPACT/BBDO from 1990 to 1996.
 He had previously held management-level positions at BBDO in Nicosia and London.
 His two-decade-long communications career began in the US, before taking him to Italy, Spain, Cyprus, the UK and finally, the UAE.
 The key clients he served during his communications career include Procter & Gamble, Henkel, Beecham, Gillette, Johnson & Johnson, Mercedes-Benz, General Motors, Gucci and Dunhill.

 Lance de Masi considers himself first and foremost to be a Hispanist, who is committed to the understanding and diffusion of the cultures of Spain and other Spanish-speaking countries of the world.
 The focus of his interest is twentieth-century Spanish literature and Spanish political history.
 He first visited Spain in 1970, participating in a summer study abroad program at the Universidad de Valencia.